bluestrike2/Stylus.sugar/Readme.md

 // @end
 ```

-It's basically just a particularized comment, but I'm hoping that it'll at least offer some benefit to people out there when it comes to organization.
+It's basically just a particularized comment, but I'm hoping that it'll at least offer some benefit to people out there when it comes to organization until I can better wrangle

 # Todo

+- Placeholder theme
 - Get Itemizers functioning smoothly (not included right now)
-- Add CodeSense Support
+- Add CodeSense Support for auto-completion, etc.
 - Clean up syntax zone naming as needed
+- Considering adding the ability to convert to .css but to be honest, you're better off just using [Codekit](http://incident57.com/codekit) if that's what you need.

 If you're interested in making improvements to this sugar, feel free to do so and submit a pull request.